 This is the privilege we have in Wycliffe: introducing people to a God who not only speaks their language, but also knows them intimately to the very depth of who they are and He wants a relationship with them.
 He will go to any extent to capture their love and attention (Luke 15).

 Since first joining the work of Wycliffe I have served in a variety of positions including leadership roles in Wycliffe Bible Translators International, now the Wycliffe Global Alliance and SIL International, Wycliffe’s primary partner organization headquartered in Dallas, Texas.
 I was the SIL field director in Cameroon and Chad, West Africa, International Field Director for SIL International, International Vice President for Personnel, and have served as member of the Board of Directors of SIL International.
 I currently serve as a member of the Board of the Wycliffe Global Alliance and The Seed Company, and am on the Steering Committee for Every Tribe Every Nation, Chaired the Executive Committee of the North America Forum of Bible Agencies, and as President/CEO of Wycliffe Bible Translators USA for nearly 16 years concluding my term of service in that role on March 31, 2019.

 I attended Pepperdine University and pursued graduate studies in business management at California Lutheran College, and graduate studies in linguistics at the University of Oklahoma (Norman) and at the University of Texas at Arlington.

 Married to my wife, Dallas, since 1973, we have four adult children: Emily (married to Paul), Scott (married to Sarah), Jeff (married to Caroline), and Tim (married to Heather).
-We also have one grandson–the remarkable and handsome Judah Michael, and the exceptional and lovely Audrey Grace.
+We also have two grandkids: the remarkable and handsome Judah Michael, and the exceptional and lovely Audrey Grace.